magister-ludi/eigenbroetler/README.md

 on Macintosh and Windows, but this has not yet been tested: we have no doubt that fixes will be required for this to succeed.

-See the file [BUILD.txt](BUILD.txt) for instructions on building the library and the application.
+See the file [BUILD.md](BUILD.md) for instructions on building the library and the application.

 eigenbrötler was designed and written by Michael Oldfield and Kieran Larkin.
 It is published under the [MIT LICENCE](LICENCE.txt).
-We would like to encourage its use, and welcome any feedback (particularly constructive feedback).
+We would like to encourage its use, and welcome any feedback or pull requests.